What to Do With Leftover Canned Pumpkin

 These pancakes are not overly sweet.
 I usually keep my pancakes on the not-too-sweet side because isn’t that what maple syrup is for?

-If you want to make these for a group in the morning, you might mix up the wet ingredients in one container, and then the dry in another, and then combine them before griddling them up in the morning.
+If you want to make these for a group in the morning, you might mix up the wet ingredients in one container and the dry in another and then combine them before griddling them up in the morning.

 View Recipe